AdobeDocs/id-service.en/help/library/get-set/timeout-functions.md

 ---
 # callTimeOut Methods{#calltimeout-methods}

-Call these ID service functions to determine the timeout status for a Experience Cloud Identity Service, Analytics, or Audience Manager ID request.
-Available in VisitorAPI.js version 1.7.0 or higher.
+Call these Visitor ID Service functions to determine the timeout status for a Visitor ID Service, Analytics, or Audience Manager ID request.
+Available in `VisitorAPI.js` version 1.7.0 or higher.

 ## Timeout Functions {#section-e08228ef5f9b45c9a84139bbb763164a}